scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-notification-configuration.rst

     QueueArn -> (string)

-      The Amazon Resource Name (ARN) of the Kafka queue to which S3 Connector publishes a message when it detects an event of the specified type.
+      The Amazon Resource Name (ARN) of the Kafka queue to which Zenko publishes a message when it detects an event of the specified type.

       .. tip::

-	 S3 Connector returns QueueARN in conformity with AWS-standard ``arn:partition:service:region:account-id:resource`` format, where:
+	 Zenko returns QueueARN in conformity with AWS-standard ``arn:partition:service:region:account-id:resource`` format, where:

          ``partition`` is hardcoded as ``scality``.